-Below is a short list of keyboard controls to help you navigate through the KVM on-screen display.
-For the keys to work, ensure that your window is selected so that it is in the active state.
+Below is a short list of keyboard controls to help you navigate through the KVM Viewer.
+For the keys to work, make sure that your window is selected so that it is in the active state.

 Key Action

-TAB Changes between fields on the window
+TAB Changes between fields on the window.

-UP / DOWN Scrolls within a menu
+UP / DOWN ARROW Scrolls within a menu.

-LEFT / RIGHT Selects a button in a button field

-BACKSPACE Deletes character left to the cursor
+BACKSPACE Deletes character left to the cursor.

-PAGE UP / PAGE DOWN Pages within a menu
+PAGE UP / PAGE DOWN Skips to the third line.

 END Moves to the end of a menu

 HOME Moves to the top of a menu

-ENTER Selects highlighted item / Commit changes
+ENTER Selects highlighted item; Commits changes